mikimac/service.subtitles.titlovi/README.md

 XBMC 13 Gotham addon for titlovi.com
 =========================

+Titlovi.com subtitle addon for gotham.
-Search and download subtitles from Titlovi.com
+Search and download subtitles from Titlovi.com, for movies and tv series.
+And if you wish, convert serbian latin to cyrillic

+Supported languages: English, Bosnian, Macedonian, Croatian, Serbian and Slovenian

+Requirements:
 To use this add on first you need to install lat2cyr module which can be found here:

 https://github.com/mikimac/script.module.lat2cyr